What You Can Do to Recover a Debt When Your Customer Files Bankruptcy; The New Value Exception to the Preference Statute

 P. Matthew Cox is a lawyer at Snow Christensen & Martineau – Utah’s bedrock business, litigation and trial law firm since 1886 – and is a trusted advisor and litigator in bankruptcy and creditors’ rights.
 His practice focuses on representing financial institutions and other lenders in efforts to protect their collateral and loan rights in federal and state courts, including bankruptcy court.
 He provides creditor and debtor representation in bankruptcy, receiverships, foreclosures, workouts, loan documentation, and collections.

-For questions about this blog post, about bankruptcy and creditors’ rights, or other legal services we offer please visit our website scmlaw.com or contact Matt personally at email@example.com.
+For questions about this blog post, about bankruptcy and creditors’ rights, or other legal services we offer please contact Matt personally at firstname.lastname@example.org.